Hoyasumii/bee-movie/README.md

 Open your eyes!

-Stick your head out the w
+Stick your head out the wi